Decoherence-free algebras in quantum dynamics: Introduction

 Finally, we will show in Section~\ref{Schw_CP} that all the results obtained in the present Article exploit a much weaker property than complete positivity, called the operator Schwarz inequality, see Eq.~\eqref{op_Schw_ineq}.
 Roughly speaking, the Schwarz property is sufficient for the description of the asymptotics of an open quantum system~\cite{Frigerio_Verri_82,wolf2010inverse}.
 Similarly, Schwarz positivity, rather than complete positivity, turns out to be sufficient to obtain a number of monotonicity results~\cite{carlen2022monotonicity,carlen2022characterizing} such as the data processing inequality~\cite{lindblad1975completely}, crucial in quantum information theory~\cite{nielsen2002quantum}.
 Notice also that complete positivity may be replaced by this property when we address the reversibility problem of quantum channels~\cite{jenvcova2012reversibility}.

 The Article is organised as follows.
 Section~\ref{prel_sec} recalls some preliminary concepts needed in the following.
 In Section~\ref{star_dec_subsec} a new space related to Heisenberg asymptotics, called the Choi-Effros decoherence-free algebra, is introduced and its properties, as well as its relation with the attractor subspace, are discussed in detail.
-In Subsection~\ref{sec:qubit} we analyze the qubit case, while in Section~\ref{examples_sec} we show the application of the general results to a couple of examples of qutrit systems.
-Section~\ref{Schw_CP} shows that all the findings, discussed in the previous sections for Heisenberg evolutions, continue to be valid for the much larger class of Schwarz maps.
+In Subsection~\ref{sec:qubit} we analyze the qubit case, while in Section~\ref{examples_sec} we show the application of the general results to several examples of qubit and qutrit UCP maps.
+Section~\ref{Schw_CP} shows that all the findings discussed in the previous sections for Heisenberg evolutions continue to be valid for the much larger class of Schwarz maps.
 After the conclusions (Section~\ref{concl}), we present in Appendix~\ref{Nstar_seminorm} an alternative way, based on seminorms, to recover the attractor subspace from the Choi-Effros decoherence-free algebra.